• Skip to primary navigation

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop

-Be certain to check out all my delicious recipes!
+Be certain to check out all my delicious sandwiches!

 Turkey wraps made with different types of tortillas.